APS Careers | Careers and Education

 5. Audiovisuals should amplify your talk, not duplicate it.

 6. Do not include music or film clips or other copyrighted content with your presentation unless it is directly relevant to your research.
-If you must include music, film clips, or similar content, please ensure that it is either open source or conent for which you have copyright permissions to use.
+If you must include music, film clips, or similar content, please ensure that it is either open source or content for which you have copyright permissions to use.
 Please review the details on the speaker logistics page.

-7. Optimally display your work—don't use words if a picture conveys it more clearly (graphs, tables, charts, etc.).
+7. Optimally display your work — don't use words if a picture conveys it more clearly (graphs, tables, charts, etc.).

 8. Use line graphs to show trends; bar graphs to compare magnitudes; pie graphs to demonstrate relative portions of a whole.

 9. Make sure your supporting audiovisuals are concise, uncluttered, and easily read from a distance.
-We recommend that you use a font of at least eighteen points or larger.
+We recommend that you use a font of at least 18 points or larger.
 This is especially important in presentations to a virtual audience because screen sizes vary by user.

 10. Read Logistics for Oral Presenters for a list of provided AV equipment and its use.

 11. Request special AV equipment early or it may not be available.
 You will have to pay for special equipment.
+For AV policies and tips, see Logistics for Oral Presenters.

-Be Prepared at the Meeting
+Be prepared at the meeting

 1. Check the online program of APS Meetings mobile app to see if there are any changes in your session.